Welcome!

 Studying in higher education and in completely new surroundings will take some getting used to.
 You will have to organise, find out and plan things yourself.
 And what is the best approach for you?
 How do you plan your study for instance or how do you tackle projects?

-Luckily, the academic career coach/ mentor of your degree programme can help you with any questions concerning your studies.
+Luckily, the student coach/ mentor of your degree programme can help you with any questions concerning your studies.
 In addition, THUAS offers free practical courses and workshops for students on different topics, like how to deal with stress or how to motivate yourself.

 Under the Services button on the student portal you will find an overview of all support and services to help you study successfully at The Hague University of Applied Sciences!